ChelsieSalome/Linux-Ass1/README.md

 * **IdentityFile ~/.ssh/wedKEY**: to specifie the path to the private key that will be used for authentication.
 Here, it points to **~/.ssh/wedKEY**, which is the private SSH key we create in **Section 1, step 3** ......

 * **StrictHostKeyChecking no**: to disable the verification of the Droplet’s SSH host key.
 Normally, SSH checks the host key the first time you connect to a server to ensure you are connecting to the right machine.
-Setting this to no allows you to bypass the host key verification, which can be useful for automated connections
+Setting this to no allows you to bypass the host key verification.

 * **UserKnownHostsFile /dev/null**: to define the file where SSH will save information about the host keys of servers we've connected to.
 Setting it to /dev/null because we don’t want to store persistent records of host keys.